Georgia Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 What to Do if Your Policy Is Canceled

 After your car insurance policy is canceled in Georgia, seek new coverage to avoid the serious risks of driving uninsured.
-You can consult your previous insurance agent for options or shop around for new policies from different providers.
+Consult your previous insurance agent for options or shop around for new policies from different providers.
 Maintain at least the state minimum car insurance coverage.

 The Georgia Department of Revenue (DOR) will be notified when you lack insurance because insurance companies must report cancellations.
 The DOR operates a database similar to TexasSure, which helps track the insurance status of vehicles registered in the state.